H-back: Washington Redskins

 In the 1980s–2000s Washington Redskins offensive system, the H-back is asked to block, pass protect, and run receiving routes from multiple sets.
 This compares to the standard tight end which was used primarily as an extra blocker on Washington offensive line.
 The H-back can line up in the backfield, on the line, or is put into motion.
 Because of the complexity of the position, a thorough knowledge of the offense is desirable in an H-back.
 The position, indeed the entire two tight end offense, was created by Gibbs as a direct response to Lawrence Taylor, the New York Giants' dominant linebacker.
 As Gibbs stated, "We had to try in some way have a special game plan just for Lawrence Taylor.
 Now you didn't do that very often in this league but I think he's one person that we learned the lesson the hard way.
 We lost ball games."

 Other uses

 Offensive formations that utilize the H-back are not commonly used in professional football today.
 The most recent examples of a professional football team employing the H-back are the Cleveland Browns from 2001 to 2004 under head coach Butch Davis, and the Chicago Bears in 2010 under offensive coordinator Mike Martz, where Brandon Manumaleuna was featured in the role.
 The Cincinnati Bengals, under coach Marvin Lewis, have used Ryan Hewitt, and at times Jake Fisher, as H-backs since 2014.
 Aaron Hernandez formerly of the New England Patriots, while a nominal tight end, was often featured as an H-back/wide receiver when Rob Gronkowski was also in the game.
-Chris Cooley also flourished in his role as an H-back in the offense run by the Washington Redskins during the Joe Gibbs era.
+Chris Cooley also flourished in his role as an H-back in the offense run by the Washington Redskins during Joe Gibbs' second tenure with the team (2004–2007).